actnwit/shaderity-node/README.md

 # shaderity-node

-shaderity-node is the core part of Shaderity.
+shaderity-node is the core part of the shaderity-loader.

 ## How to use